geotools/geotools/docs/user/tutorial/raster/image.rst

     Formats such as TIFF do not have this limitation,

 GeoTiff
-    A normal tiff image that has geospatial information stored in the image metadata fields.
-This is generally a safe bet for fast performance; especially if it has been prepared with an internal overlay (which can be used when zoomed out) or internal tiling (allowing for fast pans when zoomed in.
+    A normal TIFF image that has geospatial information stored in the image metadata fields.
+This is generally a safe bet for fast performance; especially if it has been prepared with an internal overlay (which can be used when zoomed out) or internal tiling (allowing for fast pans when zoomed in).

     Performs best when your computer has faster disks than CPUs.